TUESDAY MUSEDAY – Brian Wilson

 Brian Wilson, a man at peace with his childhood

 Brian Wilson’s father, Murry Wilson, was known to be extremely demanding with the young members of The Beach Boys.
 By the time of the SMiLE sessions, Wilson had grown up, but still used childhood as a strong inspiration at the service of children’s health (no joke here, it was his firm intention) with delightful songs like Barnyard, Vega-tables or In A Great Shape.
 During the session for Fire/Mrs O’Leary’s Cow, Brian also invited the session players to wear firefighter hats.
-The idea was abandoned, but beautifully shot in Love and Mercy:
+The idea was beautifully shot in Love and Mercy:

 Passion for creation versus oppression

 While working on Pet Sounds and SMiLE, Brian Wilson seemed unbreakable despite growing difficulties.
-For instance, Columbia pressured the band to deliver surf-oriented hits in the style of their glorious past.
+For instance, Capitol pressured the band to deliver surf-oriented hits in the style of their glorious past.
 Additionally, Mike Love’s leadership was proven to be unfair and disheartening on Wilson’s faith in his creativity.
 That being said, Wilson continued to take his time, session after session, take after take, to produce the masterpieces we know today.
 More than twenty fan-made versions of SMiLE are known to be circulating.

 Brian Wilson and technology: itinerary of an adventurous madman